 Britney Lizama Manibusan

 Oh Britney, you crazy scamp!
 Who in their right mind actually works out with The Boss?
 NO ONE!
 And yet this is why we love you.
 After a rocking first few years in the IGP, Britney is set for greatness.
-She crushes experiments, thinks outside the box and is pathologically Type A. She'll call you on your crap, has a big arse sword (yes, that is what she's holding) and slays experiments.
+She crushes experiments, thinks outside the box and is pathologically Type A. She'll call you on your crap, has a big arse sword, and slays experiments.
 What's not to love??

-Britney says: I'm a graduate student in the Neuroscience program, and I am very interested in advancing research in neuroprotection.
+Britney says: I'm a graduate student in the Neuroscience program, and I am interested in advancing research in neuroprotection.
 My project focuses on the roles of the chaperone response and mitophagy in making cell fate decisions under ischemic stress.
 In addition to the molecular basis of neuroprotection, I am also interested how my basic science research can impact development of new therapy for CNS injury.
 The HHMI/VUMC Clinical Program in Molecular Medicine and my clinical mentor, Dr. Derek Riebau, have been terrific resources for me to learn more about the potential clinical applications of my research and the gaps we need to fill in developing better treatment options for stroke patients.
 As for hobbies, I like to spend time fiddling with paint and charcoal, and going on hikes/hanging out in TN’s beautiful parks.
 I’m also working to lessen my border collie’s separation anxiety, for which if anyone has suggestions, please let me know.

 David is a native Nashvillian (woot!), graduate of the best high school in the world, MLK (there's a chance Dr McLaughlin, Jr goes there).
 David says: I play soccer and I was captain of the team at MLK.
 I'm an only child and I want to study BME and ChemE.
 I'm a huge science nerd and I read a lot.